MaxZanella/vocabulary-free-FSL/README.md

 - ⚡ **Lightweight**: the mapping is learned in under one second.
 - 🔍 **Interpretable**: learned weights reveal how target classes align with known concepts.

-SiM sets a new baseline for low-shot learning in **open-vocabulary** or **unknown-vocabulary** scenarios, offering both simplicity and strong performance — all while remaining interpretable.

 ---